okeefm/s3g/doc/s3g_protocol.markdown

 </table>

 ## 24 - Build start notification
 Tells the motherboard that a build is about to begin, and provides the name of the job for status reporting.
+This allows the motherboard to display an appropriate build screen on the interface board.

 Payload